Can you get a loan if you are unemployed? | money.co.uk

 You might need to join the credit union to access the loan, while some may ask you to save with them for a specified period before you can borrow.

-You can find a credit union in your area on the Association of British Credit Unions website.
+You can find a credit union in your area on the Find Your Credit Union website.

 Payday loans have gained a poor reputation for a reason.
 Their high interest rates can push you into a dangerous debt spiral – if you do not meet repayments the amount you owe shoots up.
 Many continue to target unemployed people in marketing campaigns, but it is a good idea to steer clear.